Deborah Neyens is an educator and attorney with a B.A. in political science and a J.D. from the University of Iowa.

 Getting to Dry Tortugas

 The only way to reach Dry Tortugas is by boat or seaplane.
-The high speed Ferry Yankee Freedom II provides daily service to the public, as does Key West Seaplane Adventures.
+The high-speed Ferry Yankee Freedom II provides daily service to the public, as does Key West Seaplane Adventures.
 Private fishing and dive charters also may be arranged.
-Private boats are allowed, but must be self-sufficient, permitted, and anchor in designated areas only.
-While there is small gift shop at the fort, there is no food, water or fuel sold anywhere on the island.
+Private boats are allowed but must be self-sufficient, permitted, and anchored in designated areas only.
+While there is a small gift shop at the fort, there is no food, water or fuel sold anywhere on the island.
 Bring everything you will need for the length of your stay.

 Getting There by Boat

 The Dry Tortugas Ferry, the Yankee Freedom III, departs daily from the Key West harbor at 8:00 a.m., returning at 5:30 p.m.
 The fare, $170 for adults, includes breakfast and lunch, park entrance fee, a guided tour of Fort Jefferson, and complimentary snorkel equipment.
 Additional food and drink are available for purchase from the boat's galley.

 The boat trip takes about two hours and 15 minutes each way.
 On the way out, an onboard guide will point out the Marquesa Islands, the Atocha wreck site, and any wildlife encountered along the way.
 Take Dramamine before departure if you are prone to motion sickness or the sea is choppy.